If you're not sure how to create a great camp kitchen we provide some tips and take you through our camp kitchen setup.

 The Kitchen Table

-You will need a sturdy and level platform for your gas stove, and ideally with enough space where you can serve up food, place hot plans, etc.
+You will need a sturdy and level platform for your gas stove, and ideally, with enough space to serve food, place hot plans, etc.

 There are a few different kitchen table designs around.
-One that comes with a windshield is an added bonus.
+One that comes with a windshield is a bonus.

-We have been using this Outwell Richmond kitchen table for a great many years.
-The Outwell Richmond also has a lot of storage.
+We have been using Outwell ones for a great many years.

-In addition to the table for our gas stove we can store pans in it, food (tins, etc.), and even a large rubbish bag (in a separate zipped compartment).
+In addition to the table for our gas stove, we can store pans, food (tins, etc.), and even the kitchen sink on some models!

 Another useful item we have in our camp kitchen setup is an Outwell Kitchen Storer.